 This employment contract is suitable for most junior employees.
 For senior staff (e.g. salesmen and managers) you may find our service agreement more suitable – it includes features such as non-competition restrictive covenants, which you might need for senior staff, i.e. staff who you would not want to leave you and go to work for a competitor immediately.

 The contract is suitable for use with staff who are:

-All the usual variable matters, such as rate of pay, hours to be worked, holiday entitlement and termination of employment, can be customised to suit your requirements within this template.
+All the usual variable matters (such as rate of pay, hours of work, holiday entitlement and termination of employment), you can customise to suit your requirements within this template.
 You can provide for any rate of pay, provided that it meets the National Minimum Wage.
 You can provide for any notice period that matches or exceeds the minimum length required by law.
 (The notes below expand on this at the relevant points.)

 Date – Only the year should be inserted for now.
 The remainder can be added by hand when the agreement has been signed by everyone.

 Party clauses – The names of party 1 (the Employer) and party 2 (the Employee) should be filled in.
 Include the company name, registered number and registered office and also the name and address of the employee.
 If the Employer is not a limited company, you can change the Employer details to state the name and address of a partnership or person.

 Guide to Numbered Clauses in the Employment Contract